coders-market/CM.Neos.Yubico/README.md

-Two factors authentication for TYPO3 Flow and TYPO3 Neos
+Two factors authentication for Neos
 ========================================================

-Neos and Flow package that integrates One Time Password (OTP) from [Yubico](https://www.yubico.com/).
+Neos package that integrates One Time Password (OTP) from [Yubico](https://www.yubico.com/).

 Features
 --------